 I fish this lure similar to the way I fish spinners with an across and slightly downriver angle and with a super slow retrieve as it swings across the pool.
 Working the lure deep and moving it 3 feet down each time I cast will cover the water well.

 If I hit bottom, I simply lift my tip up a couple of feet to keep it just over their heads.
 If I hit bottom again, I lift the rod tip even higher.

 Be careful not to reel this lure too fast as it tends to run sideways and will come up to the surface if you do.
 Keep it low and keep it slow!

 If one color doesn’t work, start rotating through colors until you find a color that works for you.

 The Best Kwikfish Colors For Steelhead?

-For most normal medium to large size rivers with clear to greenish water I do really well with the colors MJ-Black-Holo Glitter, Slammer, Silver Pink Mamba, and Black Chrome Red Streak but there are a lot of other colors that work.
+For most normal medium to large size rivers with clear to greenish water, I do really well with the colors MJ-Black-Holo Glitter, Slammer, Silver Pink Mamba, and Black Chrome Red Streak, but there are a lot of other colors that work.

 I tend to rotate through all my colors and sizes until I find out what they want.

-To do this effectively it’s not uncommon for me to work 1 color like silver through the entire spot, moving down 2 to 3 feet with each cast and work all the way to the bottom of the pool and then move back up to the top of the pool and do it again with an opposite or contrasting color.
+Just like with all lures, the key to success is to cover the spot well with each color.
+To do this effectively, it’s not uncommon for me to work one color like silver through the entire spot, moving down 2 to 3 feet with each cast and work all the way to the bottom of the pool and then move back up to the top of the pool and do it again with an opposite or contrasting color.